XinhuiLi/PipelineAgreement/README.md

 The `figure` folder contains code to plot figures in the paper

+Before running:

+1. Update .pipelineharmonizationrc with the applicable paths for your data.

+2. Run source .pipelineharmonizationrc before running any scripts.

+3. Run scripts (and IDEs like RStudio or Jupyter) from a terminal in which you've sourced .pipelineharmonizationrc

 #### Figure 1

 - Update extract_ROI.sh to create soft links for functional timeseries and run 3dROIstats